CSCAR/workshop-stata-intro/stata_markdown/06-programming.md

 ^#^^#^^#^ Capturing an error

 Imagine the following scenario.
 You want to write a Do-file that generates a new variable.
 However, you may need to re-run chunks of the Do-file repeatedly, so that the `gen` statement is hit repeatedly.
-After the first `gen`, we can't call it again and [need to use `replace` instead][replacing existing variables].
+After the first `gen`, we can't call it again and [need to use `replace` instead](data-manipulation.html#replacing-existing-variables).
 However, if we used `replace`, it wouldn't work the first time!
 One solution is to `drop` the variable before we gen it:

 ~~~~